DingoRanchLabs/pBot/docs/source/index.rst

 PBot is a minimal, dockerized framework for building chatbots on top of Discord.

 It's meant to serve as a base for your own business logic, abstracting away everything that isn't the fun parts of building a chatbot.
-Pbot revolves around the idea of `middleware <overview.html#chatbot-middleware>`_.
+PBot revolves around the idea of `middleware <overview.html#chatbot-middleware>`_.
 You can write a middleware layer to do anything.
+Just
-Just `drop your code in place and run the bot <get_started.html>`_.
+`drop your code in place and run the bot <get_started.html>`_.

 ==============================
 Who is this project meant for?